xiaolingdudu/Embedded-Projects/README.md

 Note that the code in this repo runs under **Linux** system.

 The repo is based on the [Embedded repo](https://github.com/xiaolingdudu/Embedded-Projects), thus you need to install it first.
-The following installation sequence is taken from the VMamba repo.
+The following installation sequence is taken from the Embedded repo.

 **Step 1: Clone the repository:**